 Read Full Bio

-Full BioMona Alami is a Nonresident Fellow at the Atlantic Council's Rafik Hariri Center for the Middle East.
+Full BioMona Alami is a nonresident fellow at the Atlantic Council's Rafik Hariri Center for the Middle East.
+She is also a fellow with TRENDS Research & Advisory and is an Associate Fellow at the King Faysal Center for Research and Islamic Studies.
 She follows political and economic issues in Jordan, Egypt, Lebanon, Syria, Sudan, and the Gulf.
 She writes extensively on Lebanese politics, Hezbollah, the Islamic State of Iraq and al-Sham, and Salafism in general.

 Alami is a regular contributor to a number of American and Arab publications including USA Today, Asharq Al-Awsat, and the Daily Star (Lebanon).
-She has produced several documentaries for Al Aan TV on Salafism and arms smuggling to Syria.
+She has produced several documentaries for Al Aan TV on Jihadism and Hezbollah.

-Alami holds a MBA from the Lebanese American University.
+Alami holds an MBA from the Lebanese American University, and is currently completing her PhD in geopolitics at Lumière University Lyon 2.
 She writes in English, French, and Arabic.